LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

-We observed that in some cases the backbone LLM lacks the necessary domain-specific knowledge or familiarity with specialized algorithms to fully understand and solve the problem.
-To address this limitation, the inclusion of a search agent that can retrieve relevant external information may be beneficial.
-To evaluate this, we compare the blackboard system with and without the search agent.
-The results on KramaBench, shown in Figure~\ref{fig:search-wo-search} using Gemini 2.5 Pro as the backbone LLM, demonstrate that incorporating the search agent improves the average performance of the blackboard system.
-Further analysis reveals that when the main agent encounters unfamiliar concepts, it issues requests to obtain such information from the web.
-In these cases, the search agent typically responds by retrieving the required knowledge, thereby enabling the main agent to continue solving the problem effectively.
-Illustrative examples of this behavior are provided in Figures~\ref{fig:search-example-1} and \ref{fig:search-example-2} in Appendix~\ref{app:case-study}, highlighting the importance of the search agent in scenarios where external domain knowledge is essential.
+We observed the LLM sometimes lacks the domain-specific knowledge or familiarity with specialized algorithms needed to fully solve problems.
+To address this, we include a search agent that retrieves relevant external information.
+Comparing the blackboard system with and without the search agent on KramaBench (Figure~\ref{fig:combined}(C) for average and Figure~\ref{fig:search-wo-search} in Appendix~\ref{app:results-analysis} for each task, using Gemini 2.5 Pro) shows that incorporating the search agent improves average performance.
+Analysis reveals that when the main agent encounters unfamiliar concepts, it requests information from the web, which the search agent retrieves, allowing problem-solving to continue effectively.
+Examples illustrating this behavior are in Figures~\ref{fig:search-example-1} and \ref{fig:search-example-2} in Appendix~\ref{app:case-study}, highlighting the search agent’s role when external domain knowledge is essential.